SimDeveloper-cripto/E2EFragilityAnalyzer/README.md

     ```console
         $ docker compose -f 'docker-compose(MantisBT).yml' up -d
     ```
-  Before starting the test, you'll need to set the italian language.
+  Before starting the test, you'll need to several steps.
+In order:
-  * This is how you do it:
-    1. From your browser, go to http://localhost:8989/login_page.php and login as Administrator (Name: Administrator, Pass: root)
-    2. Then proceed to My Account > Preferences
+  - First, set the italian language.
+So from your browser, go to http://localhost:8989/login_page.php and login as "Administrator" (Name: Administrator, Pass: root) and then proceed to My Account > Preferences.
-    3. Logout and do the same for this other users: (Name: Chris95, Miranda23 -- Pass: root)
+  - Logout and do the same for this other users: (Name: Chris95, Miranda23 -- Pass: root)
-    4. Login with user (Name: Ivan52, Pass: root) > Report Issue for EasyManager2 (fill category dropdown menu, Summary: "Glitch grafico", Description: "Glitch grafico che prima non si verificava")
+  - Login with user (Name: Ivan52, Pass: root) > Report Issue for EasyManager2 (fill category dropdown menu, Summary: "Glitch grafico", Description: "Glitch grafico che prima non si verificava")
-    5. Stop and Re-Run your docker container <br />
+  - Stop and restart your docker container. <br />

 * Run Password Manager container: use docker-compose (I recommend to run the version I have listed above)
     ```console
         $ docker compose -f 'docker-compose(PasswordManager).yml' up -d
     ```
-    Before executing the docker compose file, go to the PasswordManagerVersions folder and choose a version you'd like to test.
+    Before executing the docker compose file, go to the __PasswordManagerVersions__ folder and choose a version you'd like to test.
 Then change it accordingly inside the docker-compose file. <br />

 * Run JTrac container: use Dockerfile (I recommend to run the version I have listed above)